Normalised/angular-iron/readme.md

 --------------------

-Finally, there is a preliminary implementation of a generic directive 'fe-shirt' which can be used if your directive template only uses data straight from state and doesn't do anything else like invoking actions.
+Finally, there is a preliminary implementation of a generic directive 'fe-shirt' which can be used if your directive template only requires data from the state tree.

 The simplest form for fe-shirt is :